-Amelia, who was raised in Blackburn and could see the canal from her bedroom window, felt a certain allure to the man-made waterway.
-It brought a form of calmness and clarity when faced with the difficulty of depression and isolation during the era of Covid-19.
-Since moving to Leeds in 2015, walking along the canal paths in the city has reminded Amelia of happier and less anxious times, knowing that in reality, home is never that far away, especially when we have the technology to contact friends and family from afar.
+Raised in Blackburn I could see the canal from my bedroom window and with that came a certain allure to the man-made waterway.
+And still, during times of Covid It brought me a form of calmness and clarity when faced with the difficulty of depression and isolation.
+Since moving to Leeds in 2015, walking along the canal paths in the city has reminded me of less anxious times, knowing that in reality, home is never that far away, especially when we have the technology to contact friends and family from afar.

-Amelia previously created a piece using thread for her 2018 work, Control.
-By revisiting the material, Amelia intended to approach the topics of conscious and subconscious control within a period of panic and uncertainty.
+Having previously used thread for my 2018 work, Control, revisiting the material enabled me to approach the topics of conscious and subconscious control within a period of panic and uncertainty.

-The materials used for Connected were purchased from a haberdashery within the Blackburn locale as a homage to the town’s cotton mill heritage.
+The materials used for Connected were purchased and shipped from a haberdashery within the Blackburn locale as a homage to the town’s cotton mill heritage.